cognifog-eu/iot-edge-gw/ha-config/README.md

   - <edge_gw_id>/attributes/location &rarr; {"latitude": <latitude_gw>, "longitude": <longitude_gw>}
 - **AUT_HA_off**: Notify unavailability of the IoT Edge GW to the MQTT broker
   - <edge_gw_id>/status &rarr; <timestamp_gw>,offline

+## B. v2.0
+Same configuration as v1.0, but with a new version of the `automations.yaml` file to adapt the resulting MQTT messages to the JSON-based CloudEvents specification.